TechICS-Sadik/TechICS-Sadik/README.md

 ## Introducing Myself

+> An aspirational diet will have you dreaming of success; but it's the attachment of expectations and tangible goals that feeds the desire, persistence, and fortitude required to make the win.

 > I keep asking myself these three questions..
 What do you have?
 What do you want?
 What will you give up?